-When most people experience a lot of stress they don't think as clearly as usual, affecting decisions and reactions.
+Emergencies are scary and stressful.
+And most people under a lot of stress don’t think as clearly as usual, affecting their decisions and reactions.
+This stress can also affect their recovery.